CSWest/Help80/README.md

 **Help80** allows you to:
 * parse the command line arguments
-* automatically design a help menu that fits the terminal's width
+* automatically design a help menu that fits the terminal's width, with bold parameters and underlined values for parameters
 * make sure all the input arguments respect the size of the built-in type you assign them to

 Supported types: